rnh0lmes/netCDF-spatial-avg/README.md

  + Base Code - Gerrit VanderWaal (gerrit.vwaal@gmail.com)

 ## Contributors
  + Robyn Holmes
  + Luis Garnica
  + Nolan Townsend

 ## Acknowledgements
 This material is based upon work supported by The United States Department of Agriculture under Grant No. 2015-68007-23130.

 ## License
-GNU General Public License 3.0
+This software code is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](./LICENSE) and uses third party libraries that are distributed under their own terms (see [LICENSE-3RD-PARTY.md](./LICENSE-3RD-PARTY.md).
+The software used proprietary ESRI ArcMap and ArcGIS Pro libraries licensed with the University of Texas at El Paso and Michigan Technological University.

 ## Copyright
-Copyright © 2021 Michigan Technological University (USDA Water Sustainability Project)
+Copyright © 2021-2023 Michigan Technological University (USDA Water Sustainability Project)